Grief and Depression

 - Express feelings openly or write journal entries about them.

 - Find bereavement groups in which there are other people who've had similar losses.

 - Remember that crying can provide a release.

 - Seek professional help if feelings are overwhelming.

 What Can I Do if My Grief Won't Go Away?

 If grief continues and causes a prolonged and deep depression with physical symptoms such as poor sleep, loss of appetite, weight loss, and even thoughts of suicide, you may have a condition known as complicated bereavement.
 Talk with your doctor as soon as possible.

-Sometimes, a major depression can develop along with the normal feelings of depression or sadness linked with grief.
+Sometimes, a major depression can develop along with the normal feelings of loss or sadness linked with grief.
 Whereas normal sadness as part of a grief reaction may subside after several months, major depression is a medical disorder that is different from normal grief, can occur at any time (even in the immediate aftermath of a death of loss), and requires treatment to be resolved.